matteozavatteri/matteozavatteri.github.io/_pages/publications.md

 ## Journals

 - **Davide Bresolin and Matteo Zavatteri**<br/>
-**Supervisory Control of Business Processes with Resources, Parallel and Mutually Exclusive Branches, Loops, and Uncertainty (to appear)**<br/>
+**Supervisory Control of Business Processes with Resources, Parallel and Mutually Exclusive Branches, Loops, and Uncertainty**<br/>
 Information Systems, 2023.<br/>
 [Link to paper](https://doi.org/10.1016/j.is.2023.102288)